apache/flink/docs/content.zh/docs/ops/metrics.md

 <span class="label label-danger">Warning</span> Enabling latency metrics can significantly impact the performance
 of the cluster (in particular for `subtask` granularity).
 It is highly recommended to only use them for debugging purposes.

+## State access latency tracking

+Flink also allows to track the keyed state access latency for standard Flink state-backends or customized state backends which extending from `AbstractStateBackend`.
+This feature is disabled by default.
+To enable this feature you must set the `state.backend.latency-track.keyed-state-enabled` to true in the [Flink configuration]({{< ref "docs/deployment/config" >}}#state-backends-latency-tracking-options).

+Once tracking keyed state access latency is enabled, Flink will sample the state access latency every `N` access, in which `N` is defined by `state.backend.latency-track.sample-interval`.
+This configuration has a default value of 100.
+A smaller value will get more accurate results but have a higher performance impact since it is sampled more frequently.

+As the type of this latency metrics is histogram, `state.backend.latency-track.history-size` will control the maximum number of recorded values in history, which has the default value of 128.
+A larger value of this configuration will require more memory, but will provide a more accurate result.

 ## REST API integration